Skip to Content

 SPLIT THIS ROCK NAMED ONE OF DC'S BEST SMALL CHARITIES

-Split This Rock is featured in the 2022-2023 Catalogue for Philanthropy as one of the best small charities in the Greater Washington region.
-Visit Split This Rock's Catalogue page to give today!
-Donations given through the Catalogue portal incur the lowest transaction fees.
+Split This Rock is featured as a 2023 critical nonprofit in the Greater Washington region by Spur Local.
+Visit Split This Rock's Spur Local page to give today!
+Donations given through Spur Local's portal incur the lowest transaction fees.

 Give Today & Honor a Poet's Legacy!